 Within every defense manufacturer, an employee must serve as the Facility Security Officer – or FSO.
 Smaller companies may not have a full-time FSO, while larger ones may have an entire security team.
 FSOs supervise and govern the day-to-day security operations for contracts.
 They handle facility access, the storage of classified material, and security training.
 FSOs also manage employee clearances and support the growth strategy of the company as a whole.
 Without the proper security administration, contracts can be lost, and classified materials can be compromised.

-Depending on the nature of the work performed on their contract, FSOs must comply with government security requirements set forth by the National Industrial Security Program Operating Manual (NISPOM) and those expressed within Director of Central Intelligence Directives (DCIDs), International Traffic in Arms Regulations (ITAR), Executive Orders, Sensitive Compartmented Information (SCI) standards, or Special-Access Program/Special Access Required (SAP/SAR) specifications.
+Depending on the nature of the work performed on their contract, FSOs must comply with government security requirements set forth by 32 CFR Part 117, National Industrial Security Program Operating Manual (NISPOM) Rule, and those expressed within Director of Central Intelligence Directives (DCIDs), International Traffic in Arms Regulations (ITAR), Executive Orders, Sensitive Compartmented Information (SCI) standards, or Special-Access Program/Special Access Required (SAP/SAR) specifications.

 Many defense manufacturers have gone through a series of acquisitions and divestitures, creating an arrangement of disconnected divisions throughout the US and abroad.
 With no unified system in place, consistent security governance is nearly impossible.